yossiyossi/w19/_lectures/lect07.md

 desc: "Midterm preparation and overview / More functions and debugging"
 ready: true
 pdfurl: ""
 lecture_date: 2019-01-29
+reading:
 ---
 The midterm is this Thursday, January 31st!
 It will take place **during the lecture time you are enrolled in** and will cover everything up through this lecture.
 You are allowed one sheet of notes, written or typed. **Please show up 5 to 10 minutes early!
 The exam will start at exactly 3:30 or 6:30 sharp!**

 See the lecture slides for the list of topics on the exam, as well as the practice problems and solutions presented during lecture.

 ### Here are some problems to expect:
 **Note that this list is not comprehensive, and you should be comfortable with any material discussed in lectures, homeworks, and labs.**